akdenizcse/pl-evaluation-solidity/template.md

 ------------------------
 ### Examples
  #### SmartContract example
-- this example is one of the `smart contract` but simple one.
 - what does exactly that smart contract example do? .

 This code gives value one variable and try to access this variable with another contract.